How Do I Become A Registered Carer? | Surewise.com

 We’ve written a total guide to carers allowance and your benefits, so have a read of it and see what you need to do in order to register for carers allowance.

-Becoming a self-employed carer:
+Becoming a Self-Employed Carer:

 If you are working as a carer rather than providing care unpaid, you may want to register as a self-employed carer to develop your business.
 You will need to meet a few more requirements.
 These include: